-It is possible to build a proper Healthy eating Plate using foods that are not usually included in our nutritional schedule: foods from different traditions can be mixed to meet the healthy nutritional goals.
+It is possible to build a proper Healthy eating Plate even using foods that are not usually included in our nutritional schedule: foods from different traditions can be mixed to meet the healthy nutritional goals.

-- Talking with the class, find out which are the traditional foods of different countries and, if you can, their nutritional asset and which part of the plate they fill in. - Using a paper plate divided into different coloured wedges, explain the suggested proportions of different food during the daily meals.
-You could try to fill the plate with elements taken from different countries. - Students could pin the plates in the classroom or in the school canteen to remember the correct composition of main meals. - If possible, use the Eumove website/application to keep in contact with a class from a foreign country and ask them to explain how their meals are usually composed: you can exchange ideas and recipes and try to cook something new, then check the results and opinions from both your class and the other.
+• Talking with the class, try to explore some traditional foods from different countries and, if you can, their nutritional asset and which part of the plate they fill in.

+- •Using a paper plate divided into different coloured wedges, explain the suggested proportions of different food during the daily meals.
+You could try to fill the plate with elements taken from different countries. - If possible, use the Eumove website/application to keep in contact with a class from a foreign country and ask them to explain how their meals are usually composed: you can exchange ideas and recipes and try to cook something new, then check the results and opinions from both your class and the other.